hashicorp/terraform-provider-azurerm/website/docs/r/automation_powershell72_module.html.markdown

 * `name` - (Required) Specifies the name of the Module.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the Module is created.
-Changing this forces a new resource to be created.

-* `automation_account_name` - (Required) The name of the automation account in which the Module is created.
-Changing this forces a new resource to be created.
+* `automation_account_id` - (Required) The ID of Automation Account to manage this Watcher.
+Changing this forces a new Watcher to be created.

 * `module_link` - (Required) A `module_link` block as defined below.